stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-We also add a convenience variant to add a copy region for an entire image:
+A convenience variant is added to specify a single copy region for an entire image:

 ```java
 public Builder region(ImageData image) {